Kuki Ryūichi: Life

 Kuki was born Hoshizaki Sadajirō in Sanda Domain (present-day Sanda, Hyōgo Prefecture), the second son of Hoshizaki Sadamoto, a retainer of the Sanda Domain.
 After his mother died in 1860, he was adopted by Kuki Takahiro, the karō of Ayabe Domain, through the mediation of Kuki Takayoshi, the daimyo of Sanda.
 In 1866, he succeeded as the head of the Kuki family.

 In the early years of the Meiji period, after studying under Fukuzawa Yukichi, he took a post in the Japanese Ministry of Education, specializing in cultural policy.
 In 1884, he was appointed Japanese ambassador to the United States.

 Complications in his career arose when his wife Hatsu had an affair with Okakura Kakuzō.
 He eventually returned to Japan where he continued to work in the Ministry of Education, and play a role as a patron of the arts.
+In 1897, he was appointed as the first Director of the Imperial Museum (presently Tokyo National Museum) and he worked on establishing the Law for the Preservation of Ancient Shrines and Temples (古社寺保存法, koshaji hozonhō of June 5, 1897), the first law which defines cultural properties in Japan.